top of page

 our days can hold a little bit of everything…

-Busy moments, cozy pauses, and sweet surprises in between,
+Busy moments, cozy pauses, and sometimes unexpected surprises in between,

 And that feels like the perfect lead-in to today’s topic.